jiaomeizhou/fire-Unet-NDWS/README.md

 ## Run Jupyter Notebook to test subset base on fire size and fire spread speed

-1. Change the test dataset path for corresponding .tfrecords subset fire (see example in Unet_test_subset_of_dataset)
+1. Change the test dataset path for corresponding .tfrecords subset(find example in Unet_test_subset_of_dataset)
 2. Load h5 file and run test function

 ## References and Acknowledgements
-Our code is based on the following repositories, we thank the authors for their excellent contributions.
+Our code is based on the following links, we thank the authors for their excellent contributions.

 [Attention UNET and its Implementation in TensorFlow](https://idiotdeveloper.com/attention-unet-and-its-implementation-in-tensorflow/)